 M.Sc.
+Chemistry (Semester-I)

-Chemistry (Semester-I) CH408: Organic Chemistry Lab-I Quantitative analysis and Multistep Synthesis
+CH408: Organic Chemistry Lab-I

-1. Quantitative Analysis

-(a) Extraction of Organic Compounds from Natural Sources

-1.Extraction of Caffeine from tea leaves

-2. Isolation of casein from milk (try some typical colour reactions proteins).

-3. Isolation of essential oils from Caraway seeds and orange peels - (S) - Carvone and (R) - Limonene

-(b) Quantitative Analysis of Organic Compounds:

-1. Estimation of phenol/aniline using bromate-bromide solution.

-2. Estimation of reducing sugar by Fehling solution method.

-3. To determine the saponification value of the given fat or oil sample.

-4. To determine the iodine number of the given fat or oil sample.

-2. Multistep Organic Synthesis
+Quantitative analysis and Multistep Synthesis

-1. Synthesis of 2-chloro-4-bromoaniline from aniline (Bromination and chlorination)

-3. Photochemical synthesis of benzpinacol and its pinacol rearrangement.

-4. Synthesis of o-chlorobenzoic acid from phthalimide.
-Synthesis of acridone from o-chlorobenzoic acid.
-(Hofmann bromamide and Sandmeyer's reaction).

-4. Synthesis of 2,4-dinitrophenyl hydrazine from chloro benzene.
-(Electrophilic and nucleophilic substitution reactions on aromatic ring).

-5.Synthesis of 2-phenyllndole-Fischer Indole Synthesis.
+- I. The exam will be conducted on two sessions ie Morning and Evening - II.
+Students will perform two practicals. - III Students will be asked to complete write up of both practical within first 30 minutes on the first sheet provided. - IV.
+On the second sheet provided after 30 minutes, students will perform and note the record on second sheet during the conduct of practical exam - V. The split of marks will be as under:

+(Write-up = 25, Performance = 25, Viva-Voce = 20, Practical notebook = 5)

+This course aims to impart to the student knowledge of: Laboratory set up, safe handling of chemicals, workup procedures and effective disposal of organic waste.
+The practicals include various methods of preparing organic compounds in a multiple step as well as Quantitative Analysis of Organic Compounds.

+- 1. Quantitative Analysis - (a) Extraction of Organic Compounds from Natural Sources - 1.
+Extraction of Caffeine from tea leaves - 2.
+Isolation of casein from milk (try some typical colour reactions proteins). - (b) Quantitative Analysis of Organic Compounds: - 1.
+Estimation of phenol/aniline using bromate-bromide solution. - 2.
+Estimation of reducing sugar by Fehling solution method. - 3.
+To determine the saponification value of the given fat or oil sample. - 4.
+To determine the iodine number of the given fat or oil sample. - 2.
+Multistep Organic Synthesis - 1.
+Synthesis of 2-chloro-4-bromoaniline from aniline (Bromination and chlorination) - 2.
+Photochemical synthesis of benzpinacol and its pinacol rearrangement. - 3.
+Synthesis of 2,4-dinitrophenyl hydrazine from chloro benzene.
+(Electrophilic and nucleophilic substitution reactions on aromatic ring). - 4.
+Synthesis of 2-phenyllndole-Fischer Indole Synthesis.
 Synthesis of 3-nitrobenzoic from benzoic acid

-6. Cannizaro's reaction of 4-chlorobenzaldehyde..
+- 5. Cannizaro's reaction of 4-chlorobenzaldehyde. - 6.
+Green synthesis of dihydropyrimidones and their structure confirmation by spectroscopic techniques - 3.
+Microwave Organic Synthesis